lizfischer/document-segmentation/README.md

 (what this tool is for, what it does)
 (what need is this filling)

-This software was developed from Summer 2022-Spring 2023 as part of Liz Fischer's dissertation project "Assembled, Borrowed, and Collected: Network approaches to medieval and early modern book history"
+This software was developed from Summer 2022-Spring 2023 as part of Liz Fischer's dissertation project.

 ## License
 This software is released under a GNU General Public License v3.0.
 See `LICENSE` for details.